Got a mapping lab assignment stuck?

 What Is the Southwest and Central Asia Mapping Lab?

 At its core, the lab is a hands‑on exercise that asks you to translate real‑world geography into a digital map.
-On top of that, think of it as a bridge between satellite imagery, census data, and the story you want to tell about the region.
-Day to day, the “Southwest” part usually covers the U. Think about it: s.
-Southwest—states like Arizona, New Mexico, and Texas—while “Central Asia” pulls in countries like Kazakhstan, Uzbekistan, and Turkmenistan.
-The goal?
+Also, the goal?
+On top of that, the “Southwest” part usually covers the U. Southwest—states like Arizona, New Mexico, and Texas—while “Central Asia” pulls in countries like Kazakhstan, Uzbekistan, and Turkmenistan.
+Which means s.
+Plus, think of it as a bridge between satellite imagery, census data, and the story you want to tell about the region.
 Practice using GIS software (ArcGIS, QGIS, or similar) to layer, analyze, and present spatial data.

 The lab typically includes: